sejalkailashyadav/Center-documentation/discussion.md

 * Make the **Review Child** count clickable and redirect to the respective Child Edit page.
 * Display the child's name as a clickable link.
 * Ensure the Status button functions correctly.
+* Same Do for Employees that are show on  Dashboard
 ---

 ## 4. Employee Master Module